JE-FH/RGBStudio/readme.md

 root folder.
 This will make everything work as intended.

 For debugging you should use `bin/` as cwd since this is where needed dll's are copied to

+Ninja generator does not work when including .targets files, therefore set generator to "Visual Studio 17 2022".
+We need to support .targets files since this how we import webview2